meeshh/batmansay/README.md

 This project is an adaptation of cowsay but instead it randomly outputs characters from the Batman universe and some of their famous quotes

+### Contribution

+Please feel free to fork it and contribute.
+Whether by suggesting new features or simply adding characters from the batman universe with their quotes.

 ## Install

     npm install -g batmansay